AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ---
-title: Ingest Batch Data | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Ingest batch data | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
 description: In this lesson, you will ingest batch data into Experience Platform using a variety of methods.
 feature: data ingestion
 topics: